Find a course

 You’ll receive an interview date invite.
 That contains interview advice/guidance and example questions.
 Please confirm your interview date as soon as possible.

-Before your interview you need to select a picture book that you will discuss in your interview.
+You will be given a task to complete during the interview.
 You'll also need your photographic ID to hand to show the academic interviewer.

 At 09:00 on your interview day you will receive a recorded introductory talk from the course leader.
 Please watch this video.